rmgivens/small-world-networkx/README.md

 Requires installation of [NetworkX](https://pypi.org/project/networkx/) and [NumPy](https://numpy.org/).

-## Examples
+## Tester and Examples

-Tests of most methods and examples of using the methods can be found in networkTester.py (uses the example files file1.csv, file2.csv, file3.csv).
+Tests of most methods and examples of using the methods can be found in networkTester.py (uses the example files test1.csv, test2.csv, test3.csv).

 ## Visualizing Networks